-Caroline is currently in pre-production for a remotely filmed indie horror short, behind you.
-She recently wrapped a 90-minute, female-driven film adaptation of Richard III, and starred in the dystopian comedy short The Product (Indie Film Fest, Dumbo Film Fest).
-In the coming weeks, she will star in an audiobook rendering of Robert Louis Stevenson's Treasure Island.
-You can also hear her voice in the IGTV series Quarantunes, featuring duets recorded during COVID-19 quarantine.
+Caroline just wrapped production for a feature cringe comedy directed by Justin Geldzahler, Glue Trap.
+Her other recent feature film, The Silenced, is currently racking up exciting wins on the festival circuit!
+This past year, she wrapped a dystopian short behind you and starred in the dystopian comedy short The Product (Indie Film Fest, Dumbo Film Fest, Female Filmmakers Fuse Film Fest).
+You can also hear Caroline's voice in the IGTV series Quarantunes, featuring duets recorded during COVID-19 quarantine.
 Stay tuned for more info about these exciting projects!

 On stage, Caroline was recently featured as Hera in For Hylas: a playlist, a movement-focused stage adaptation of the Hercules-Hylas myth at the Wooster Group Performing Garage.
 She was also featured in a workshop of the grind: a new musical at the Glassbox Theater.
 She starred in two additional short films this past fall: Switch (dir.
 Nigel Semaj) and Amicable (dir.
 Mariah Marasco).